nsdf-fabric/nsdf-materialscience/python/nsdf/materialscience/radiographics_preprocessing/readme.md

 ```
 $ python3 run_alldirectories.py radigraphics/ preprocessed averaged
 ```
 We have also run this workflow using Kubernetes.
-The instructions on how to run are in the `ks` directory.
+The instructions are in the `ks` directory.